sfratini/altran-sfratini/README.md

 #Folder structure

 1. build: Compiled files for frontend.
 More info in **Installation**.
-2. functions: Main API folder
+2. api: Main API folder
     1. config: Stores the endpoints configuration
     2. middleware: Includes the pre made server responses for API and some helper functions like find, verify and hasAccess
         1. find: Generic logic to find/filter information inside the legacy endpoints